Shaving

 Shaving is the removal of hair, by using a razor or any other kind of bladed implement, to slice it down—to the level of the skin or otherwise.
 Shaving is most commonly practiced by men to remove their facial hair and by women to remove their leg and underarm hair.
 A man is called clean-shaven if he has had his beard entirely removed.

 Both men and women sometimes shave their chest hair, abdominal hair, leg hair, underarm hair, pubic hair, or any other body hair.
 Head shaving is much more common among men.
-It is often associated with religious practice, the armed forces, and some competitive sports such as swimming, running, and extreme sports.
+It is often associated with religious practice, the armed forces, and some competitive sports such as swimming, bodybuilding, and extreme sports.
 Historically, head shaving has also been used to humiliate, punish, for purification or to show submission to an authority.
 In more recent history, head shaving has been used in fund-raising efforts, particularly for cancer research organizations and charitable organizations which serve cancer patients.
-The shaving of head hair is also sometimes done by cancer patients when their treatment may result in hair loss.
+The shaving of head hair is also sometimes done by cancer patients when their treatment may result in hair loss, and by people experiencing male pattern baldness.

 History

 Before the advent of razors, hair was sometimes removed using two shells to pull the hair out or using water and a sharp tool.
 Around 3000 BC when copper tools were developed, copper razors were invented.
 The idea of an aesthetic approach to personal hygiene may have begun at this time, though Egyptian priests may have practiced something similar to this earlier.
 Alexander the Great strongly promoted shaving the beard for Macedonian soldiers before battle because he feared the enemy would grab them.
 In some Native American tribes, at the time of contact with British colonists, it was customary for men and women to remove all body hair.

-Straight razors are known to have been manufactured in Sheffield, England since the 18th century.
+Straight razors have been manufactured in Sheffield, England since the 18th century.
 In the United States, getting a straight razor shave in a barbershop and self-shaving with a straight razor were still common in the early 1900s.
 The popularisation of self-shaving changed this.
 According to an estimate by New York City barber Charles de Zemler, barbers' shaving revenue dropped from about 50 percent around the time of the Spanish–American War to 10 percent in 1939 due to the invention of the safety razor and electric razor.

-Safety razors have been known to exist since at least 1876 when the single-edge Star safety razor was patented by brothers Frederick and Otto Kampfe.
+Safety razors have existed since at least 1876 when the single-edge Star safety razor was patented by brothers Frederick and Otto Kampfe.
 The razor was essentially a small piece of a straight razor attached to a handle using a clamp mechanism.
 Before each shave the blade had to be attached to a special holder, stropped with a leather belt, and placed back into the razor.
 After a time, the blade needed to be honed by a cutler.